sijeong-kim/Truncation-Robust-3D-Human-Pose-Estimation/README.md

 This repository summarizes a project on **truncation-robust 3D human pose estimation** with reduced frame flickering in video sequences.

-> Due to institutional policy at **KIST (Korea Institute of Science and Technology)**, full code and dataset cannot be released publicly.
-> Evaluation logs, result summaries, and visual comparisons are available on the project page below:
 ---

 ## ✅ Overview